PanosEconomou/notes/Projects/Streets.md

 ## Axioms

-We want to incoroporate some ideas of what a networ of ways and intersections should have in common in order to help us define what we need.
+We want to incorporate some ideas of what a network of ways and intersections should have in common in order to help us define what we need.
 This leeds us to the following **4 axioms**.

 **<u>Axiom #1:</u>** *(Line)* A way can end in at most two intersections.